 - Loss of Control

-Similarly, while horses lack the ability of reasoning and logical analysis, they experience comparable feelings that result in fear, defiance, anger or aggression.
-Their fear can derive from:
+Similarly, while horses lack the ability to reason or logically analyze a situation, they experience comparable feelings that result in fear, defiance, anger, or aggression.
+Their fear can be caused by a number of factors including:

 - Lack of experience